widesky/docs/content/en/products/cloud/vis/datasource-setup.md

 4. Select _WideSky_ from the _Type_ drop-down menu.
 5. Complete the fields in the following table.

-{{% alert title="Note"  color="info" %}} If you do not see the _Data Sources_ link in your side menu it means that your current user does not have the _Admin_ role for the current Grafana organization.
+{{% alert title="Note"  color="primary" %}} If you do not see the _Data Sources_ link in your side menu it means that your current user does not have the _Admin_ role for the current Grafana organization.
 {{% /alert %}}

 |Name|Description|